- →What Is the Qualification Challenge Before AI?

 - 20 tools requiring annual requalification, creating a rolling cycle of continuous qualification effort

-- Total annual qualification cost: $2.4 million, broken down as $1.7M in wafer costs and $700K in engineering labor
+- Modeled annual qualification cost: ~$2.4 million, split as ~$1.7M in wafer costs and ~$700K in engineering labor

-| Metric | Before (Traditional DOE) | After (Smart DOE) | Improvement |
+| Metric | Before (Traditional DOE) | After (Smart DOE, modeled) | Modeled improvement |

 |---|---|---|---|